U.S. Fed needs solid data to keep diverging from central bank peers - Bullard

 OMFIF is an independent think tank for central banking, economic policy and public investment.

-(Reporting by Ritvik Carvalho; editing by John Stonestreet)
+Reporting by Ritvik Carvalho; editing by John Stonestreet